East Carlton

 East Carlton is a village and civil parish in the county of Northamptonshire, on the southern ridge overlooking the Welland valley to the north and covers 1645 acre on a long strip of land.
 It is 2 mi west of the town of Corby and is administered as part of North Northamptonshire but was previously in the Corby borough until 2021.
 At the time of the 2001 census, the parish's population was 270, reducing to 259 at the 2011 census.
 East Carlton is one of the Thankful Villages that suffered no fatalities during World War I.

 History

 The village's name means 'Free peasants' farm/settlement'.

 It is thought that Carlton was first occupied by the Danes.
 In the Domesday Book of 1087, the village of Carlton is referred to as Carlintone.
 A number of families owned land and estates throughout the centuries, including the Hotots, De Kirkeby and the Palmers.
 Until 1660, the settlement of Carlton was divided into two manors, East Hall and West Hall.
 East Hall is thought to have stood where the present hall stands.
 There is no trace of the West Hall, its stone may have been used as building material for later structures.

+In 2018, the village is featured on Darren Hayman's album, Thankful Villages Volume 3.